 Gage Academy of Art Donor Scholarships embody the school’s mission to educate, enrich, and engage the community by providing access to art education for any student who wishes to begin or pursue their artistic practice.
 Donor scholarships are made possible by the generosity of Gage community members and contributing organizations and foundations.
 These privately funded scholarships are granted annually by a review panel.

-Below is an outline of the Donor Scholarships that will be made available to student applicants during Gage Academy of Art’s 2019-20 academic year.
+Below is an outline of the Donor Scholarships that were available to student applicants during Gage Academy of Art’s 2019-20 academic year.
 Requirements for each scholarship are determined by the individual, corporate, and foundation donors.
-Please submit your application until the official due day, June 15, 2019!
+Applications for the 2019-2020 cycle have closed.

 The Mary Gales Scholarship: $900